Must-Have Website Design Basics

 Simplicity is the key.
 That’s it.

 See how easy that was to understand?
-We conveyed everything with two short sentences rather than a monologue on how confusing web designs can harm the user experience.
+We conveyed everything with two short sentences rather than a monologue on how confusing web designs can undermine the credibility of user experience.

 This shows that you should not leave room for ambiguity that might allow customers to misinterpret the information.
 No one likes to be confused, at least people who spend valuable time on the website in exchange for relevant facts.